Last Updated on

 Finally, after careful thought and lots of fretting, I decided to stop being vegan.
 I wrote a blog post about not being vegan anymore and lost a lot of friends over my decision (that blog post has over 500 comments on it).
 Once I was immersed into the vegan culture, it made it that much more difficult to mentally make that mental shift of eating meat again.
 I experienced bullying and shaming when I wrote publicly about my decision.

 Ultimately, I consulted with a dietitian, an eating disorder specialist, and functional medicine practitioners to recover my health and a balanced relationship with food.
+Here are some tips for how to recover from orthorexia.

 Conclusions About Vegan Diet Dangers